 Achievement First Endeavor Charter School

-All AF schools have a strongly imposed culturestudents are called scholars, half the lessons involve building character values and new families are on-boarded, and expected to be actively in their childs education.
-Posters saying No Excuses and photocopies of inspirational quotes from Malcolm X and Mahatma Gandhi and other historical figures line the walls.
-Desks are organized in tidy rows and the building is sparkling clean.
+All AF schools have a strongly imposed culturestudents are called scholars, lessons involve building character values and families are expected to be actively involved in their childs education.On our visit, we saw posters saying No Excuses and photocopies of inspirational quotes from Malcolm X and Mahatma Gandhi and other historical figures line the walls.
+Desks were organized in tidy rows and the building was sparkling clean.